Tara-Cloud/aws-cdk-tutorial/README.md

     CfnOutput
 )
 ```

-- at the bottom of the file (after the S3 deployment construct) add:
+At the bottom of the file (after the S3 deployment construct) add:
 ```
 #output S3 bucket URL when stack is deployed
 CfnOutput(self, "S3 Website Url", value=static_website_bucket.bucket_website_url)
 ```

 Increase the security posture of your web app by enforcing access logging on your s3 bucket.
 Add a line of code to your S3 bucket construct.
 Replace your current bucket construct with a construct that enforces server access logging and deploys a second, private S3 Bucket for log storage.

 ```